 Chantelle Trainor-Matties, located in British Columbia, Canada is an artist who recently graduated with her Diploma in Visual Arts with an “Outstanding Achievement” award from the School of Creative Arts at the University of the Fraser Valley.
 She specializes in illustration, graphic design and painting, but has also dabbled in other mediums.
 Trainor-Matties works for herself and does freelance and contract work for private and commercial clientele.
 Her work ranges from bold formline to charming cartoons to painterly realism and she has recently started to do more mural work.
 She participates in a variety of events such showcases, markets and trade shows and has her work displayed in multiple galleries in British Columbia.

 Trainor-Matties and her husband Joshua Trainor-Matties were married in 2012 and he has always been incredibly supportive of her work and passions, they currently have a cat named Choco.
-Her main inspiration comes from her love for her fur kids, specifically her ferrets (yeah sorry Choco).
-They had ferrets from September 2012 to February 2020, a business (group) of four ferrets, Momo, Niku, Pabu and Kēki who have all crossed the rainbow bridge (dook/rest in peace.
+They had ferrets from September 2012 to February 2020, a business (group) of four ferrets, Momo, Niku, Pabu and Kēki who have all sadly crossed the rainbow bridge over the years, rest in peace.
 She loves her fur kids and loosing the little weasels has taken a huge toll on her.
-Her ferrets are her main inspiration and she has focused a lot of her work around them and their cousins for many years, it feels more than right to have them live on in her heart and work (and social media).
+Her ferrets are her main inspiration and she has focused a lot of her work around them and their cousins for many years, they live on in her heart and work (and social media).
 She has a blog dedicated to her ferrets lives, if you would like to learn more about them you can visit theferrets.ca.
-Other favorite subjects are the flora and fauna (specifically the Mustelidae “weasel” family), pop culture, the macabre, as well as North West Coast art deriving from her Indigenous heritage of Nisg̱a’a and Métis.
+Other favorite subjects are the flora and fauna, pop culture, the macabre, as well as North West Coast art deriving from her Indigenous heritage of Nisg̱a’a and Métis.

 Her studio name derives from a combination of a play on the word “ferret” and her first name.
 Here is a quick breakdown: